Thinking about buying an engagement ring with a flush setting but are not sure of the pros and cons?

 Flush settings are not only unique but also very hard to find in stores.
 The ones you are likely to find just have a low profile but not set low into the metal.

-Read Here: Is a Cathedral setting good for an Engagement Ring?
+RECOMMENDED: Is Cathedral Setting Good for an Engagement Ring?

 Flush settings are mostly found in bezel settings or tension settings more than in true hammer settings.
 The hammering method can only be done with particular gemstones.
 Likewise, you will find flush settings in wedding bands more than rings for women.